-- a) Stored blood calibrators and trueness control materials for IVD MDs - b) Control materials that are used only for internal quality control purposes to assess the imprecision of an IVD MD

-The scope of this document is NOT to propose the different RMP from the one published by ICSH but to append the contents which are required by ISO 17511 and 15193 as described in Introduction.
-Except for the appended description, the other contents follow the reference method by ICSH.
+- a) Stored blood calibrators and trueness control materials for IVD MDs - b) Control materials that are used only for internal quality control purposes to assess the imprecision of an IVD MD tThis document does NOT propose an International harmonization protocol (IHP) different from the one published by ICSH but supplements IHP compliant with highest-order measurement procedure (i.e. no internationally agreed RMP) for value assignment to fresh blood calibratorsas required by calibration hierarchy 5 in ISO 17511 and 15193 and described in Introduction section.
+Except for the supplements, the contents follows the reference method published by ICSH.